memes/f5-bootstrap-gcp-project/README.md

 # F5 bootstrap project

+**OBSOLETE: This repo creates resources that follow best practices but are against F5 CISO rulesets.**

 > NOTE: this repo is a poor substitute for a true GCP Project Factory and
 > Organization policy.
 I recommend Google's published
 > [Terraform modules](https://registry.terraform.io/modules/terraform-google-modules)